-Less lost time
+Less time lost

-Longer evening together
+Longer evenings together

 “What I miss most?
 The variety.
 Every day now looks the same.
 I miss being on the road and interacting with other people.
 But working from home also has its pleasant sides.
 We spend a lot more time together as a family.
-At 5 p.m. the computers go off and we can cook at our leisure, we don’t have a long travel time.
+At 5pm the computers go off and we can cook at our leisure.
+We don’t have a long travel time.
 We are in less of a hurry and have a much longer evening together”.

 “I haven’t figured out what I’m going to do when we get back outside.
 For the time being, maybe I’d rather not take the train – that’s gone through my head.
 But the car is not really an alternative.
 It will take me 1.5 hours.
 I think I will work at home more often than I did before.
 At our offices in England and the US, working from home was actually not done.
 By now they’ve experienced that it is possible, and that people do work hard at home and even more efficiently.
 That has opened some eyes”.